goma04/soal-java/README.md

 In this **Run configuration** open the **Arguments** tab, and fill the **Program arguments**.

-Use the following arguments, to generate documentation:
+Use the following arguments to generate documentation:
 ```
 documentation -i input/helloworld -o output
 ```

-Use the following arguments, to generate WSDL or OpenApi descriptors:
+Use the following arguments to generate WSDL or OpenApi descriptors:
 ```
 interface -i input/helloworld -o output
 ```

-Use the following arguments, to generate Spring Boot client and server skeleton:
+Use the following arguments to generate Spring Boot client and server skeleton:
 ```
 implementation -i input/helloworld -o output
 ```

 ## Running the SOAL editor

 In Eclipse, right click on the project **soal.dsl** and select **Run as > Eclipse application**.
 A new Eclipse will be opened.

 Create a new project (**General > Project**) called **soal.example**, add a new folder called **hello** to this project, and create a new file called **HelloWorld.soal** under this folder.
+Now you can edit the **HelloWorld.soal** file.
+The HTML documentation and the WSDL and OpenApi interface descriptors will be generated automatically into the project under the **src-gen** folder.

-(Make sure to allow Eclipse to convert the project to an Xtext project.
+(Make sure to allow Eclipse to convert the **soal.dsl** project to an Xtext project.
 You can also do this manually by right clicking the **soal.example** project and selecting **Configure > Convert to Xtext project**.)